 - First, you can contact Social Security by calling 1-800-772-1213 and tell the representative that you want to file an appeal.
 They will send you the proper appeal paperwork.
 However, it is still up to you to file the appeal paperwork with Social Security within the sixty-day time limit.

-- Third, you can go down to your local Social Security office and file the appeal in person.
+- Third, you can personally visit your local Social Security office and file the appeal.

-- Fourth, you can call an attorney like me to assist you, and guide you through the appeal process.
-I would be happy to answer any questions you have about the appeal process.
-Call us at (888) 321-8131, or fill out the contact form on this page.
+- Fourth, you can call an attorney like me to assist you and guide you through the appeal process.
+I would happily answer any questions you have about the appeal process.
+Call us at (888) 321-8131 or fill out the contact form on this page.